 RECOMMENDED wildland trips in september

-Heart of Yosemite Backpack: Experience the best that Yosemite has to offer with this 5-day point-to-point trek from Tuolumne Meadows to Yosemite Valley.
+Heart of Yosemite Backpack: Experience the best Yosemite offers with this 5-day point-to-point trek from Tuolumne Meadows to Yosemite Valley.
 With much more moderate hiking trails and distances than some of our other backpacking trips, this is a great option if you are new to backpacking and want to take it easy or don’t want to push yourself on a more strenuous trek.
-Hiking through deep gorges and over famous peaks, this trip is all inclusive with meals and much of your equipment included, so gear up for this adventure of a lifetime.
+Hiking through deep gorges and over famous peaks, this trip is all-inclusive, with meals and much of your equipment included, so gear up for this adventure of a lifetime.

 Yosemite Valley Basecamp Tour: So you want to go camping but also want to make sure you have a shower and access to amenities for your trip?
 We have something for you as well.
-This 4-day, all-inclusive, Yosemite valley tour is based in one the campgrounds in the valley.
-Enjoy days of epic hiking and seeing the sights then to come back to a comfortable camp that you don’t have to set up and relax by the fire or look over the days’ pictures.
-With the perfect balance of rustic and relaxing, this trip is not to be missed in Yosemite breathtaking valley.
+This 4-day, all-inclusive Yosemite Valley tour is based in one of the campgrounds in the valley.
+Enjoy days of epic hiking and seeing the sights, and come back to a comfortable camp where you don’t have to set up and relax by the fire or look over the day’s pictures.
+With the perfect balance of rustic and relaxing, this trip should not be missed.

 JOIN A GUIDED HIKING ADVENTURE

 Yosemite National Park is home to some of the world’s most epic and amazing hiking vacations.
 Wildland Trekking offers trips with the best of Yosemite: waterfalls, views, wildlife, solitude, adventure, and fascinating natural and cultural interpretation.